dcooman/TidyData/README.md

 that contain the mean or standard deviations.
 These columns contain the phrase "mean" r the phrase "std".
 16. Summarize the combined data frame on subject_id, activity, and study_group, calculating the mean for each variable and saving the summarized data file as a text file using write.table.
 The final product is a text file called 'final.txt'.

+###How to Use the Result Data set

-It should be opened with read.table("final.txt",header=TRUE).
+To persue additional anaylsys, the file should be opened with read.table("final.txt",header=TRUE).